 - a need for control, which may fuel conflict

 These themes can show up across various types of relationships — and even in the way you relate to yourself.

 Codependency isn’t considered a mental health condition, and experts have yet to outline specific diagnostic criteria for it.
 There is, however, some general agreement on what codependency usually involves.

-Common signs typically include:
+Common signs of codependency typically include:

 - a deep-seated need for approval from others

 - self-worth that depends on what others think about you

 - a habit of taking on more work than you can realistically handle, both to earn praise or lighten a loved one’s burden

 - a tendency to apologize or take on blame in order to keep the peace